 It also comes in a red/black design, however, I personally like the gold/black design better.

 Azza has a few case designs that are higher up on the price and this pyramid case design from them is amongst my favorites that are featured here.

 A pyramid case design is bound to get quite a few comments and for the price of around $300 for this one, I think is actually not bad considering what you can do with a case like this!

 It supports multiple motherboard types, it supports radiators up to 360mm at the bottom, comes with a 120mm RGB fan at the top of the case, and is probably one of the best-looking expensive cases available.

 I have read up that the general airflow isn’t the greatest though, so an AIO cooler is a must-have with this case.
 Otherwise, temps will be on the higher side.

 But if you’re going for a case like this anyway then it’s safe to assume that liquid cooling and other high-end features are a must with this case.

 Setting up extra LED light strips on the different pyramid angles would be very cool, I could envision many different lighting configurations with this case.

 All in all, when it comes to a pyramid case design, Azza did a great job with this one.
-It can be used with multiple types of motherboards and everything can be tightly installed to a very cool looking case.
+It can be used with multiple types of motherboards and everything can be tightly installed into a very cool-looking case.

 3. Azza CSAZ-802F PC Case